lucas-kaminski/lucas-kaminski/README.md

 <p>
 <em>
-Tech enthusiast, passionate about webdev, games, and the well-being of our planet; #govegan!
+Tech enthusiast, passionate about webdev, games, and the well-being of our planet; #govegan
 </em>
 </p>